Warvito/benchmark_reading_time/README.md

   --command -- bash /project/run_on_runai_server.sh
 ```

-NOTE: MONAI docker image have a driver issue
+NOTE: MONAI docker image have a driver issue.
+Using Pytorch image from NVIDIA instead.